 There is a high chance you have used comma splices in your writing already and didn’t even realize it.
 And it’s okay because you’re not alone.
 These small creatures, hanging in the middle of sentences can be confusing to understand at times.
-So, here’a a blog dedicated to explain to you what is a comma splice, how to fix a comma splice and much more.
+So, here’s a blog with examples dedicated to explain to you what is a comma splice, how to fix a comma splice and much more.

 What is a comma splice?